 The nonlinear version of the local projection method requires a variable that captures the underlying state of the economy that the researcher wants to analyze.
 In this study, we are interested in how the effect of a monetary policy shock may or may not depend on global supply chain conditions.
-Consequently, we need to employ a variable that captures the state of supply chain pressures during our sample period.
+Consequently, we need to employ a variable that captures the state of supply chain pressures.
 Benigno et al. (2022) from the Federal Reserve Bank of New York have developed such a variable, the Global Supply Chain Pressure Index (GSCPI).

 To construct the GSCPI, Benigno et al. (2022) collect data on 27 variables.
 The first six measure cross-border transportation costs: the Baltic Dry Index, which tracks the cost of shipping raw materials; the Harper Index, which tracks container shipping rate changes; and US Bureau of Labor Statistics price indices, which track the cost of air transportation of freight to and from the United States from Asia and Europe.
-The remaining variables capture country-level manufacturing conditions from Purchase Manager Index (PMI) surveys.
-Seven countries that play an important role in global supply chain networks, and which have a sufficient history of data available, are included: China, the European Union, Japan, South Korea, Taiwan, the UK and the US.
+The remaining variables capture country-level manufacturing conditions from China, the European Union, Japan, South Korea, Taiwan, the UK and the US from Purchase Manager Index (PMI) surveys.
 For each country, data on manufacturing delivery times, backlogs, and purchased stocks is incorporated.

-The 27 variables are purged of demand side factors by making use of additional information from the PMI surverys.
-The six cross-border transport costs variables are individually regressed on GDP-weighted averages of the "new orders" and "quantities purchased" PMI subcomponents, where "new orders" proxy for customer demand for firms' products and "quantities purchased" proxies for producers' input demand.
-The residuals, which can be interpreted as the variation in the transport cost measures attributable to supply factors, are then used as inputs for the construction of the GSCPI.
+The authors purge the 27 variables of demand side factors.
+They regress the six cross-border transport costs variables individually on GDP-weighted averages of the "new orders" and "quantities purchased" PMI subcomponents, where "new orders" proxy for customer demand for firms' products and "quantities purchased" proxies for producers' input demand.
+The residuals, which can be interpreted as the variation in the transport cost measures attributable to supply factors, are then used as inputs for the GSCPI.
 Similarly, the 21 country-specific measures on manufacturing conditions are individually regressed on the contemporaneous value and two lags of that country's "new orders" subcomponent and the residuals are taken as inputs to the GSCPI.
 After purging the 27 variables of demand-side influence, Benigno et al. (2022) perform a principal component analysis and take the first principal component as the Global Supply Chain Pressures Index.

-The GSCPI, as displayed in Figure 1 is a monthly index beginning in January 1998.
-It is normalized so that a value of zero means supply chain pressures are at the sample average.7 A positive value represents how many standard deviations the index is above average and a negative value represents how many standard deviations the index is below average.
-In other words, positive values represent elevated supply chain pressures while negative values correspond to a low degree of supply chain pressure.
+The GSCPI, as displayed in Figure 1, is a monthly index beginning in January 1998.
+It is normalized so that a value of zero means supply chain pressures are at the sample average.10 A positive value represents how many standard deviations the index is above average, i.e., represents elevated supply chain pressures.
+A negative value corresponds to eased supply chain pressure.
 Apart from a few periods, the GSCPI is negative for the early part of the sample.
 Hence, supply chain pressures were below average between 1998 and 2008.
 During the Global Financial Crisis, the GSCPI bounces up and down.
-In 2011, the GSCPI reaches its pre-
+In 2011, the GSCPI reaches its pre-COVID-19 peak due to a flooding in Thailand and the Tuhoku earthquake in Japan, which led to substantial supply chain disruptions in manufacturing even in the US, see e.g., Barrot and Sauvagnat (2016).
+Between 2012 and 2017, the GSCPI is negative before it begins to rise in 2017 due to the tariff battle between the US and China (Benigno et al., 2022).
+Since the outbreak of the COVID-19 pandemic the GSCPI has spiked to previously unseen levels, reaching a peak in late 2021.
+The GSCPI remained elevated throughout 2022, before declining rapidly in 2023.

+Figure 2 compares the GSCPI with other measures of supply chain disruptions.
+The top-left panel compares the GSCPI to Elsayed et al. (2023)'s Global Sectoral Supply Disruption Index (GSSDI).
+The two indices capture similar developments over time, e.g., the Great Recession and